Lokal-Container/BDO-Grotesk/check-fontbakery/ttf/fontbakery-check-BDOGrotesk-Black.md

 >It is also mostly an obsolete mechanism now, and the character is typicaly only included in fonts for legacy codepage coverage.
 >
 * 🍞 **PASS** Looks good!
+</div></details><details><summary>🍞 <b>PASS:</b> Ensure dotted circle glyph is present and can attach marks. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/dotted_circle">com.google.fonts/check/dotted_circle</a>)</summary><div>

+>
+>The dotted circle character (U+25CC) is inserted by shaping engines before mark glyphs which do not have an associated base, especially in the context of broken syllabic clusters.
+>
+>For fonts containing combining marks, it is recommended that the dotted circle character be included so that these isolated marks can be displayed properly; for fonts supporting complex scripts, this should be considered mandatory.
+>
+>Additionally, when a dotted circle glyph is present, it should be able to display all marks correctly, meaning that it should contain anchors for all attaching marks.
+>
+* 🍞 **PASS** All marks were anchored to dotted circle
 </div></details><details><summary>🍞 <b>PASS:</b> Ensure no GPOS7 lookups are present. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/gpos7">com.google.fonts/check/gpos7</a>)</summary><div>

 >